Personal Development: Everything You Need to Know to Get Started.

 A structure for building awareness

 At any point in your career, it pays to sit down and review where and what you’re up to.
 You might be able to just think it through.
-But if you prefer to put pen to paper, here’s a template for that.
+But if you prefer to put pen to paper, get out a big sheet and just start.

 Think about what you enjoy and what frustrates you.